L8D/l8d.github.io-old/_posts/2013-10-21-youth-and-programming.md

 Because I spent long periods of time at my desk, at my computer, I would get bored.
 I was bored to the point where I didn't want to walk away from my desk, as I still had work to do, but I didn't want to do the work.
-Thus, procrastination occured.
+Thus, procrastination occurred.
 Instead of visiting websites and stuff though, I decided I wanted to try and make my experience in using the computer better.
 I'm not entirely sure where it went from there, but I do know I somehow ended up downloading XCode and learning C via